 Children who witness one parent hurting another:

-- 1) Are more likely to have learning and behavior problems.

-- Are at greater risk for child abuse.

-- 3) Experience chronic health problems.
+- 1) Are more likely to have learning and behavior problems. - 2) Are at greater risk for child abuse. - 3) May develop Post Traumatic Stress Disorder (PTSD), leading to chronic physical and mental health challenges.

 STEP THREE: Help Your Children